 -

-Train staff to recognize signs of drink spiking and respond appropriately.
+Train staff to recognise signs of drink spiking and respond appropriately.

 -